sireum/7z-sfx/README.txt

 If the setting RunProgram="..." or ExecuteFile="..." is specified in the config file, then the installer will run this command after extraction.

-Instead of using a configuration, this program executes "./setup" after extraction if setup is executable.
+Instead of using a configuration, this program (compiled using c-dynamics.sh) executes "./setup" after extraction if setup is executable.
 That is, to build an installer, just include an executable script/binary named "setup" in the archive's top-level directory.

 License